This is an incremental software release that adds several improvements across the board. The API is backwards compatible with v1.6.

 If you are currently using Nexus Delta from 1.6.x, please visit the migration instructions for the necessary steps to successfully upgrade.

 As you grow your Knowledge Graph every day, it is becoming more and more challenging to find relevant data to fuel your data driven activities.
-In October 2021, We introduced a powerful new feature: Global Search.
+In October 2021, we introduced a powerful new feature: Global Search.
 It allows you to make all Nexus Projects searchable and the data within discoverable.
-We have received a lot of feedbacks and recently focused on improving further its usability.
+We have received a lot of feedback and recently focused on improving further its usability.
 We are delighted to announce the public release of Nexus 1.7 and here are the highlights.

 In order to allow you to jump quickly and easily to the relevant data, you can now use the preconfigured searches.
 More can be added and relevant columns preselected.

 We now support filtering for additional columns types.
 With the new Numeric column support, you can plot an overview of your selection and easily narrow it down to what is really useful to you.
 Similarly, you can now filter using Date columns.

 When clicking on search results, you can view more details.
 The resource panel was improved to highlight important information and actions at the top.
 Plugins are continuously improved using your feedback.

 The search bar now allows you to find and open Studios or Projects from anywhere in Fusion.

 As you add more of your scientific data into Nexus, you can review the structure of your Knowledge Graph.
 You can see how resources are connected together and what properties are used to describe them.

 And now, let’s take a look at the details of this release across Delta and Fusion.